technion/pretty_bad_privacy/README.md

 Theoretically this app should produce pretty good privacy.
 Theory however is not aligned with practice.
 No matter how clear I make it that this is a weekend Rust project, someone get upset about "rolling your own crypto".
 This app is named `PBP` specifically to make such project status clear.

+Note that as this is just a block cipher implementation, the hard part of crypto (key management) isn't considered.
+The passphrase hash is just there to ensure whatever you supply is the right length.

 ## Algorithm

 The implemented algorithm is mostly described here: https://soatok.blog/2022/12/21/extending-the-aes-gcm-nonce-without-nightmare-fuel/